Logo Voyage

 Understand

-While most modern-day pilgrims (an estimated 100,000 yearly) travel by tour bus, a small minority still set out the old-fashioned way on foot, a journey which takes about six weeks to complete.
+While most modern-day pilgrims (an estimated 150,000 yearly, mostly Japanese) travel by tour bus, a small minority still set out the old-fashioned way on foot, a journey which takes about six weeks to complete.
 Pilgrims, known as o-henro-san (お遍路さん), can be spotted in the temples and roadsides of Shikoku clad in a white jacket emblazoned with the characters Dōgyō Ninin (同行二人), meaning "two traveling together"—the other traveler being the spirit of Kobo Daishi.

 Pilgrim traveling on foot, Kubokawa

-Completing the course the traditional way on foot is a serious undertaking that demands several weeks.
+That said, completing the course the traditional way on foot has an undeniable appeal and old-world charm.
+It is however a strenuous journey that can take 40-60 days, depending on your fitness, pace, detours, and how many (if any) of the 20 'optional temples' (bekakku, 別格) you visit.
 Good physical fitness and stamina are required to endure the stress of constant walking up and down the hills of Shikoku, in the burning sun and the pouring rain.

 Many pilgrims choose to dress up in traditional white attire: